Speed Limit - Be In It

 Many crashes, especially fatal and serious injury crashes, occur because motorists failed to reduce their speed for one of these special conditions.
 Remember, not only can motorists be ticketed for these violations, but drivers and vehicle owners can be civilly liable for some driving acts that result in injury or death.

-|Remember, speeding is a serious driving behavior that contributes to nearly 30 percent of highway fatal crashes in New York.
+Remember, speeding is a serious driving behavior that contributes to nearly 30 percent of fatal highway crashes in New York.
 Speed enforcement is designed to save lives by reducing speeding.
 Please do your part by slowing down.